foozbat/brood/README.md

 # brood

-A next generation community management system.
-Developed using PHP, htmx, and TailwindCSS.
+A next generation community management system developed using PHP, htmx, Alpine.js, and TailwindCSS.